gregghz/gregghz.github.io/_posts/2013-11-27-lazy-lists.md

 Just using the lazy keyword is much simpler.

 Now you might be saying something like, "this is all great, but Android uses Java, not Scala, so it's really useless for my Android projects."
 Fortunately, Scala compiles to Java bytecode.
 The Android build system turns bytecode into .dex files for Dalvik.
 That means it's not too difficult to use Scala on Android.
-To help you out (and because you really should stop using Java) I found a sample Android project that utilizes Scala.
+To help you out I found a sample Android project that utilizes Scala.

 [jayway/maven-android-plugin-samples][]